-Bachelor Degree means undergraduate studies at a Bachelor level as defined in the Australian Qualifications Framework.
+Bachelor Degree means undergraduate studies at a Bachelor Level 7 as defined in the Australian Qualifications Framework.

-Bachelor Honours Degree means undergraduate studies at a Bachelor Honours level as defined in the Australian Qualifications Framework.
+Bachelor Honours Degree means undergraduate studies at a Bachelor Honours Level 8 as defined in the Australian Qualifications Framework.

-Case Manager means a staff member of the Support Services Organisation that is assigned to a particular scholar and who is responsible for providing the scholar with information and support services to undertake their overseas program.
+Case Manager means a staff member of the Support Services Organisation that is assigned to a particular Scholar and who is responsible for providing the Scholar with information and support services to undertake their overseas program.

-Commencement of the Scholarship Program means the date the Scholarship holder commences their Scholarship Program as confirmed by their Host Institution, Host Organisation or language training provider for payments that are reliant on the commencement of the Term of the Scholarship.
+Commencement means the date the Scholarship holder commences their Scholarship Program as confirmed by their Host Institution, Host Organisation or language training provider for payments that are reliant on the Commencement of the Term of the Scholarship.